lauratasso/GraphColoringHybridPSO/README.md

 # GraphColoringPSO
-Chromatic number problem using PSO for Computational Intelligence class.
+Chromatic number problem using Particle Swarm Optimization (PSO) for Computational Intelligence class.

-In this implementation, I try to resolve the problem of graph coloring using two approaches:
+In this implementation, I try to resolve the problem of graph coloring using the approache:
-  - Particle Swarm Intelligence (PSO)
-  - Hybrid PSO with Hill Climbing and sort method for improvements.
+  - Hybrid PSO with Hill Climbing algorithm and sort method for improvements.